MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/concurrency.md

 Calling **get** makes for convenient coding, but it's not what you'd call cooperative.
 It's not concurrent nor asynchronous.
 To avoid holding up OS threads from doing other useful work, we need a different technique.

 ## Write a coroutine
 C++/WinRT integrates C++ coroutines into the programming model to provide a natural way to cooperatively wait for a result.
-You can produce your own WinRT asynchronous operation by writing a coroutine.
+You can produce your own Windows Runtime asynchronous operation by writing a coroutine.
 In the code example below, **ProcessFeedAsync** is the coroutine.

 ```cppwinrt
 // main.cpp